Zardari doesn’t see polls to be 100pc fair

 Responding to a question, the former president predicted that in the forthcoming polls independent candidates would win majority of seats in Punjab.

-Zardari said that he doesn’t want to make the next government at any cost but added that the political parties aspiring to make the next government would have to take his party on board.
+Zardari said that he doesn’t want to make the next government at any cost, however, added that the political parties aspiring to make the next government would have to take his party on board.

 The PPP leader said that he wants Bilawal to get parliamentary experience and he won't have any objection if he becomes the next opposition leader.

-"It would be better if I see him becoming the prime minister in my life," he said.
+"It would be better if I see him becoming prime minister in my life,” he said.

 The former president said that he believes in ‘evolution’ than ‘revolution’, and Pakistan Tehreek-e-Insaf Chairman Imran Khan has the right to criticise him but he himself has closed his doors by saying that he won’t sit with him.

-The PPP leader said that senior political figure Manzoor Wattoo is no more part of the PPP as he chose to contest the next polls as an independent candidate.
+The PPP leader said that senior political figure Manzoor Watto is no more part of the PPP as he chose to contest the next polls as an independent candidate.

 He said that the arrest of his affiliate from his hometown “is an act with a message” for him.